 — Print ads

 And without a doubt, the cheapest, and most effective advertising channel is your mailing list.
 Email marketing generates $44 for each $1 spent (2016 study by campaignmonitor.com)

 Trouble is, every marketer knows this.
 So there is a mad dash to get any site visitor to signup.
 This is probably why the first thing I see on any site is an email signup popup.
 It’s a pretty crappy experience.

 Interested in an idea to double email signup rates?
-Are goes: don’t have it be the first thing visitors see.
+Here it goes: don’t have your email signup form be the first thing visitors see.
 Show the email signup contextually.
 The impact is magical.

 Here is a personal experience.
 I was on SeatGeek and wanted to see prices for an event.

 — There was no distraction when I landed on the homepage.

 — No distraction as I narrowed my search.

 But when I got to the pricing page (which is likely where most visitors exit) that’s when SeatGeek contextually showed an email signup message with a context-rich message: “Give us your email and we’ll let you know when Cardi B event prices drop.“